decred/dcrdocs/docs/advanced/dcrtime.md

 1561489213: 9d3b1aac6988d02038ad829fc1a2c6ca530d385f000000000000000000000000 Flush vote journals.
 1561489213: 0b935a75bfea54c38c0e08efbea7d1fbe24dab68000000000000000000000000 Flush comment journals.
 ```
 Politeia will then wait for the transaction containing the anchor data to be mined into a block.
 Once it receives confirmation that the transaction has been mined, it will submit an anchor confirmation [commit](https://github.com/decred-proposals/mainnet/commit/233708a380061982fd44bfb64a5ace325cf59315) that contains information needed to prove the data existed at the time the block was mined.
 This includes the TxID of the transaction.
-If we enter this TxID into the [block explorer](https://explorer.dcrdata.org/tx/9584e34a8f3c805c2df71f45632c73b69bd9c29b37322d7003cd9cc9b8b8fe2e), we can indeed see the merkle root embedded in an OP_RETURN transaction.
+If we enter this TxID into the [block explorer](https://explorer.dcrdata.org/tx/9584e34a8f3c805c2df71f45632c73b69bd9c29b37322d7003cd9cc9b8b8fe2e), we can indeed see the Merkle root embedded in an OP_RETURN transaction.

 `OP_RETURN 5aa2c14bf8d17617b2ae9bb8772e8da2fc2008c98a2ea090b61b53fddec3412e`